_reei-supplement:

 With a linear algebra package such as LAPACK, it is sufficient to compute

-the coefficient matrix and ordinate vector
+the coefficient matrix

 , without